One Pan Tahini Chicken with Brussels Sprouts and Potatoes

 So if you only have boneless, skinless chicken thighs, reduce the cooking time by 10 minutes.

-To swap for chicken breasts, I recommend using bone-in, skin-on chicken breasts, as the bone and skin helps to protect the meat from drying out.
+To swap for chicken breasts, I recommend using bone-in, skin-on chicken breasts, as the bone and skin help to protect the meat from drying out.

-Boneless, skinless chicken breasts should also have the cooking time reduced by around 10 minutes, until the a thermometer registers as 165 ºF.
+Boneless, skinless chicken breasts should also have the cooking time reduced by around 10 minutes, until an instant-read thermometer registers as 165 ºF.

 To help prevent boneless, skinless chicken breasts from drying out, I always recommend brining first, then drying well before searing.